 Make sure you have the right Linux distro

 The following distributions of Linux are supported:

-Red Hat Enterprise Linux (RHEL) 7.3 and higher, CentOS 7.3 and higher, Oracle Linux 7.3 and higher, and Amazon Linux 2.
+Red Hat Enterprise Linux (RHEL) 7.3 and higher (not 8.x), and Amazon Linux 2

 RHEL 8 is not supported.